Events

 index online, the index builder and a concurrent user transaction might try to insert the same key, therefore violating uniqueness.
 If a row entered by a user is inserted into the new index (target) before the original row from the source table is moved to the new index, the online index operation fails.

 Although not common, the online index operation can cause a deadlock when it interacts with database updates because of user or application activities.
-In these rare cases, the SQL Server Database Engine selects the user or application activity as a deadlock victim.
+In these rare cases, the user or application activity is selected as the deadlock victim.

 You can perform concurrent online index DDL operations on the same table or view only when you're creating multiple new nonclustered indexes, or reorganizing nonclustered indexes.
 All other online index operations performed at the same time fail.
 For example, you can't create a new index online while rebuilding an existing index online on the same table.

-An online operation can't be performed when an index contains a column of the large object type, and in the same transaction there are update operations before this online operation.
-To work around this issue, place the online operation outside the transaction or place it before any updates in the transaction.
+An online operation can't be performed when an index contains a column of the large object type, and the same transaction makes data modifications before the online index operation starts.
+To work around this issue, move the online index operation outside of the transaction, or move it before any data modifications in the same transaction.

-Online index operations require more disk space requirements than offline index operations.
+Online index operations require more disk space than offline index operations.

-Because both the source and target structures are maintained during the online index operation, the resource usage for insert, update, and delete transactions is increased, potentially up to double.
+Because both the source and target structures are maintained during the online index operation, the resource usage for insert, update, and delete transactions is increased, potentially doubled.
 This could cause a decrease in performance and greater resource usage, especially CPU time, during the index operation.
 Online index operations are fully logged.

 Although we recommend online operations, you should evaluate your environment and specific requirements.
 It might be optimal to run index operations offline.
 In doing so, user access to the data is restricted during the operation, but the operation finishes faster and uses fewer resources.